Gubna-Tech/RuneScape/LLARS Config Information.md

 By correctly configuring the guix and guiy settings with the appropriate coordinates, the GUI of the script will be positioned exactly where you want it on your screen.

-## Hotkey Message Configuration

-The hotkey message configuration determines whether a startup message displaying the configured hotkeys will appear when starting the script within the specified directory.

-If **option=false** No startup message will be displayed, and the hotkeys will not be shown when launching the script.

-If **option=true** A message box will appear upon script startup, displaying the hotkeys as configured in the LLARS Config.ini file.

-To configure the hotkey message behavior:

-1. Set the option value in the configuration file to either true or false based on your preference.

-When **option=false**, the script will run without showing a hotkey message.

-When **option=true**, a message box will display the configured hotkeys upon script startup.

-Ensure that the option setting reflects your desired behavior for displaying the hotkey message.

-## Thank You Message Configuration

-The thank you message configuration determines whether a message expressing gratitude will appear when closing the script.

-If **option=false** No thank you message will be displayed when closing the script.

-If **option=true** A message box will appear upon script closure, expressing a thank you message.

-To configure the thank you message behavior:

-Set the option value in the configuration file to either true or false based on your preference.

-When **option=false**, the script will close without displaying a thank you message.

-When **option=true**, a message box will be shown when closing the script, expressing a thank you message.

-Make sure the option setting accurately represents your desired behavior for displaying the thank you message.

 *If you have any questions or need assistance with configuring the LLARS Config file, feel free to reach out to [Gubna#0001](https://discordapp.com/users/616070790319964160) on Discord.
 They will be able to provide further guidance and help you with the configuration process.*